 Adventure and Risk

-I always sort of got the message that adventure was about risk, and “adventure” still has the sound of an accident that someone was lucky enough to survive.
-Adventure doeshave something to do with risk, but it’s first of all about the risk of the unknown—not necessarily about risking your life.
+Another misconception about adventure is that it’s about risk, and “adventure” still has the sound of an accident that someone was lucky enough to survive.
+Adventure does have something to do with risk, but the risk of the unknown is often more imagined than any sort of real risk of life or injury.

 Adventure is also about the risk of failure, of the not possible.
 If you’re guaranteed success, if everything is known, then you’re not crossing into the unknown, you’re not in adventure, and you remain in the realm of the conscious.
 If you get seriously hurt, you may well have been on an adventure, but the price outweighs the reward.
 The gold lies in between—where there is some risk of failure, but that risk isn’t catastrophic.